Juan Miró, FAIA LEED AP

 Juan Miró was born in Barcelona and obtained his professional degree at the Escuela de Arquitectura of the Universidad Politécnica de Madrid.
 In 1989 he earned a Fulbright Scholarship to complete a post-professional Master’s degree at Yale University, where he was awarded the William Edward Parsons Memorial Medal.
 He has been a licensed architect in Spain since 1988 and is a registered architect in the states of Texas and New York.

-Prior to forming Miró Rivera Architects, Juan Miró worked in New York City from 1991-1996 at Gwathmey Siegel and Associates, and in Spain with his father Antonio Miró, Fernando Higueras, Felix Candela and Santiago Calatrava on a wide range of projects.
+Prior to forming Miró Rivera Architects, Juan worked at Gwathmey Siegel & Associates Architects in New York City from 1991–1996.
+Juan worked in Spain with his father Antonio Miró as well as with Fernando Higueras, Felix Candela and Santiago Calatrava on a wide range of projects.

-Juan Miró is an active member of the American Institute of Architects and has served as a juror for many AIA design award competitions at the national, state, and local levels.
-In 2011, Juan was elevated to the organization's College of Fellows in recognition of his contributions to the profession and to society.
+Juan has lectured and published extensively on the work of Miró Rivera Architects, the role of the architectural profession in civic life, and issues within Mexican architecture and architectural history.
+He has given professional and academic lectures in the United States, Puerto Rico, Great Britain, Spain, Italy, Germany, and Mexico.
+Juan is a Registered Architect in Texas, New York, and Spain as well as a LEED Accredited Professional.
+He is an active member of the American Institute of Architects and has served as a juror for several AIA design award competitions at the national, state, and local levels.
+In 2011, Juan was elevated to the organization’s College of Fellows in recognition of his contributions to the profession and to society.